thenewobjective/thenewobjective.github.io/_posts/types-and-programming-languages/2020-08-09-deriving-the-z-combinator.md

 * TOC
 {:toc}

-By now you've probably heard of the Y-Combinator and its cousin the Z-Combinator but you may not have seen a derivation of it that made sense.
-There are tutorials and examples aplenty but they seem to skip steps or leave out some accompanying explanation leaving the reader with a sense of something missing.
+By now you've probably heard of the Y-Combinator and its cousin the Z-Combinator, but you may not have seen a derivation of it that made sense.
+There are tutorials and examples aplenty, but they seem to skip steps or leave out some accompanying explanation leaving the reader with a sense of something missing.
 Let's see if I can do better.

 ## Fixed-points and Combinators